 - Diarrhea or constipation

 - Irritable or grumpy mood

-To treat celiac disease, your child will need to be put on a gluten-free diet.
+Your child will need to start a strict, life-long, gluten-free diet.
 This will let the villi heal and begin to absorb nutrients again.
-Gluten MUST be removed, even if your child feels fine and doesn't have symptoms.
-If it isn't, celiac disease can lead to serious health problems.
-Your child must stay on a gluten-free diet for the rest of his or her life.
+Gluten must be removed, even if your child feels fine and doesn't have symptoms.

 Dr. Essers is in